 Yule and Winter Solstice Spiritual Meaning

 However, one needs to only look outside to see Nature’s reminder of slumber and dormancy.
-Now is a time forrest, reflection, growth, and being fully present during this beautiful season.
+Now is a time for rest, reflection, growth, and being fully present during this beautiful season.

 Trust your emotions to inspire you because they are authentic, raw, and pure.
-Here in the stillness and quiet calm of Winter embrace healing, rest, and deep reflection.
+Here in the stillness and quiet calm of Winter, embrace healing, rest, and deep reflection.

 Is Winter Solstice Pagan?

 Winter Solstice is when darkness and night have reached their peak.
 The longest night is here, daylight hours are few, and a cold chill creeps into our bones.
 However, from this point on each day will grow longer and warmer.
-We now celebrate the return of the light.
+We now celebrate the return of the sunlight.